 The HSS insight needed is that while HSS may still appear to humans as a quick flash, but HSS is in fact a much longer flash duration.
-HSS is designed to operate continuously "on" during the entire shutter motion, on from before the shutter opens until after it closes, which is fairly quick, but nevertheless, the shutter (while it is open) sees the HSS flash as indistinguishable from "continuous light", seen as the same as it sees ambient sunshine or incandescent lights (on during that open shutter time).
-Focal plane shutter motion (while it scans across the frame) is roughly open around about 1/200 second, even for a 1/8000 second exposure, and focal plane shutters do in fact see continuous HSS light during that entire open shutter time.
+HSS is designed to operate continuously "on" during the entire shutter motion, on from before the shutter opens until after it closes, which is pretty quick, but nevertheless, the shutter (while it is open) sees it as indistinguishable from "continuous light", seen the same principles as it sees ambient sunshine or incandescent lights (during that open shutter time).
+Meaning regular Equivalent Exposures will work the same for HSS too (but NOT for speedlight flash).
+Focal plane shutter motion (while it scans across the frame) is roughly open around about 1/200 second, even for a 1/4000 second exposure, and focal plane shutters do in fact see continuous HSS light during that entire open shutter time.
 And of course, what happens after the shutter closes is of no interest to the camera.
-But the point here is that other than what the shutter speed can do, the HSS flash cannot stop any motion.

 The idea of HSS is that continuous light simply eliminates any sync requirement, allowing any shutter speed.
 In that way, HSS is High Speed "Sync", meaning no sync issues.
 But that does NOT mean HSS is high speed "flash".
 It's fully the opposite, being continuous light, HSS flash has absolutely no speed stopping capability at all.
 The faster shutter speed may still help stop motion, but in contrast, speedlight mode can be extremely faster than any shutter speed, with significantly more power than HSS too, but then the shutter cannot exceed Maximum Sync Speed (typically around 1/200 second today).
 Exposure in bright sunlight with speedlight flash fill can work at ISO 100 f/11 1/200 second, but the f/11 is very demanding on flash power.
 But HSS at ISO 100 is also very demanding of HSS flash power, at any shutter speed and aperture combination.